Facility Location Games Beyond Single-Peakedness: the Entrance Fee Model: Model

-\begin{remark} To keep our exposition as general as possible, we assume that there is an oracle that computes $e(x)$ for a given \(x\in \mathbb{R}\) and for any integer \(a\) and \(b\), finds the minimum of $ae(x)+bx$ in a given interval. \end{remark}
+\begin{remark} To keep our exposition general, we assume that there is an oracle that computes $e(x)$ for a given \(x\in \mathbb{R}\), and for any integers \(a\) and \(b\), finds the minimum of $a\cdot e(x)+bx$ in a given interval. \end{remark}

-In the setting of mechanism design, each agent \(i\)'s location \(x_i\) is private.
-The agent is required to report location \(x_i'\) which may be different from her true position.
-A (deterministic) \emph{mechanism} outputs facility location profile \(\bm{\ell}\) according to the entrance fee function \(e\) and the reported location profile \(\bm{x}'=(x_1',\cdots,x_n')\):